coldzamzam/eye-direction-project/README.md

    python train_model.py
    ```
    You can change the epochs cuz its way tooo loonggg to wait even its just 10 epochs.
+   Ah, GitHub won't accept if we push files over 100 MB, so just upload your direction_model.pt and replace the google drive link ID in app.py with yours.
+(If your model is under 100 MB, just ignore it)
-6. Follow step 2 and 3 in the 1st method.
+7. Follow step 2 and 3 in the 1st method.

 *Notes:
 For my friends, just clone this and chat me.